monsoonmaelstrom/book2/book2.md

 I’ve never been in his office before.
 It’s less military themed than I would have expected, making me realize I don’t really know anything at all about Commander Selby.
 I’ve never had any reason to speak to him, and avoided him beyond that, for obvious reasons.

-We’ve been in the office for a bit more than ten minutes when Commander Selby finally opens the door, striding into the room and locking the door behind him, clearly desperate to get away from the press of people.
+We’ve been in the office for a bit more than ten minutes when Commander Selby finally opens the door, striding into the room and locking it behind him, clearly desperate to get away from the press of people.
 It’s another couple of seconds before he realizes we’re here.

 His eyes land on me, and the slight widening says he clearly knows who I am.